What About Us (Pink song): Live performances

 Pink performed "What About Us" live for the first time at Waldbühne in Berlin, Germany, on August 11, 2017.
 During Pink's headline set at the V Festival that year, she performed the song with older material.
 At the 2017 MTV Video Music Awards, Pink was presented with the Michael Jackson Video Vanguard Award and sang the song as part of a greatest-hits medley.
 Her performance was met with positive reviews by critics.
 Hughes said the performance included "some of the most breathtaking choreography of the night" while Nicholas Hautman of Us Weekly praised the "impressive dance break" and the singer's "impeccable vocals".

-Pink delivered two performances of "What About Us" on The Ellen DeGeneres Show on September 6, 2017 and the show’s final episode on May 26, 2022, respectively.
+Pink delivered two performances of "What About Us" on The Ellen DeGeneres Show on September 6, 2017, and the show's final episode on May 26, 2022, respectively.
 Two days later, Pink performed the song for BBC Radio 1's Live Lounge.
 She was a main headliner at the 2017 Kaaboo Del Mar Festival, where her setlist included a performance of "What About Us".
 On September 22 of that year, Pink performed a medley of "Raise Your Glass", "What About Us", "Funhouse", "Just Like Fire", and "So What" at the iHeartRadio Music Festival.

 On Saturday Night Live on October 14, 2017, Pink performed "What About Us" wearing a brown tweed vest, a jacket, and large gold hoop earrings.
 Two days later, the singer performed the song on Good Morning America.
 On October 22, 2017, she performed the song during CBS Radio's "We Can Survive" benefit concert for breast cancer awareness at the Hollywood Bowl.
 On November 1, 2017, Pink appeared on Jimmy Kimmel Live! and sang "What About Us".
 She appeared on The Late Late Show with James Corden in the Carpool Karaoke segment on November 15 of that year, singing "What About Us" along with older songs.

 In the UK, Pink promoted Beautiful Trauma by performing "What About Us" on The Graham Norton Show on December 1, 2017.
 She performed the song live on the finale of the 14th series of The X Factor UK two days later.
 On December 5, 2017, Pink traveled to France and performed a concert at the Élysée Montmartre in Paris as part of the NRJ Music Tour, with her setlist including "What About Us".
 The singer later appeared on French television show Quotidien, where she was interviewed and performed "What About Us".
 On December 10, 2017, Pink performed the song on The Voice of Germany.
 The track was also performed as part of the Beautiful Trauma World Tour (2018–2019), where it was preceded by a video interlude that features Pink talking about the Me Too movement, gay marriage, and inclusion.
+On August 22, 2024, Pink sang the song at the Democratic National Convention, accompanied by her daughter, Willow Sage Hart.
+Pink performed the "What About Us" on January 30, 2025, at Kia Forum in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.